urbanairship/passtools-python/README.md

 new_pass = pt_pass.Pass(5, the_template.fields_model)
 ```

-And finally, you can the pass...
+And finally, you can download the pass...
 (the file _must_ have a ".pkpass' extension to be properly handled when delivered to your customer's iOS device.)

 ```python